MACool8/MACool8.github.io/projects/tls/index.md

 * TLS is not 1 to 1 mappable into UDP.
 Rather, a new standard is needed. (e.g. dTLS)
 * TLS is stateful.
 Messages and their frame structure can depend on the previous TLS message.
 * Whether a connection requires TLS is determined implicitly.
 A common systematic is to have TLS connection and plaintext connections separated by different TCP ports.
 (E.g. http uses 80, while https (http secured by TLS) is on port 443)
-* Each participating needs to either take the role of the server or the client in the communication.
+* Each participant needs to either take the role of the server or the client in the communication.
 * The client is always responsible for starting the TLS Handshake.
 Announcing a TLS Server availability or requesting the client to connect to the server require other technologies/techniques not defined in (d)TLS.
-* Most parameters and their hex representation can be found on [IANA](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml)
+* Most parameters and their byte values can be found on [IANA](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml)
 ---

 ## TCP